kubernetes/sig-release/release-team/role-handbooks/enhancements/README.md

 - {insert list of code prs}

 This enhancement is now marked as `tracked for code freeze` for the {current release} Code Freeze!

+Please note that KEPs targeting `stable` need to have the `status` field marked as `implemented` in the kep.yaml file after code PRs are merged and the feature gates are removed.
 ```

 If the Enhancement Issue **does not** meet the code freeze criteria for inclusion in the current release use this template in Issue comments: